 When you gather next time with your friends and family, you may want to share few pictures with them on the big screen TV.
 Well, the smart TVs are coming with the USB port and you can copy photos and videos to USB, plug to TV and start the slideshow.
 What you do if you have a TV without any USB port or Smart TV features?
 For Google Photo, users can directly cast the images to TV with Chromecast if you already uploaded images to Google Photos.

-This is a simple solution that you can use to cast images and videos to TV from Mac or Windows desktop screen or any PC software like powerpoint.
-The same workaround can be used to display powerpoint slide on TV from Mac to PC without any wiring or HDMI cable.
+This is a simple solution that you can use to cast images and videos to the TV from Mac or Windows desktop screen or any PC software like PowerPoint.
+The same workaround can be used to display PowerPoint slides on TV from Mac to PC without any wiring or HDMI cable.

 Stream Desktop to TV